-I’ll admit though, I was a bit skeptical at first about this one.
+I’ll admit, I was a bit skeptical at first about this one.

 But … completely blown away once I tried it!

-These noodles are made from a type of yam flour that has tons of healthy fibre and next to no calories.
-They’re also gluten free and vegan.
+These noodles are made from a type of yam flour that has tons of healthy fiber and next to no calories.
+They’re also gluten-free and vegan.
 Win, win, win!!

 Tofu Shirataki noodles come packaged wet in little bags full of liquid and noodles.
 They look scary.
 They look like you wouldn’t like them.
 They don’t give a good first impression.

 But don’t be afraid of their looks, like I was.
 They will blow you away with how good they are.

 They are a little bit chewy and a lot more like a noodle than a pasta.
 I used the spaghetti noodles in this recipe and they reminded me of ramen or ichiban noodles.
 I guarantee that anytime I make a recipe that calls for angel hair pasta I will be using Tofu Shirataki Noodles instead.
 They have the same texture and hold up far better.